• Share this on:

 The average costs of compensation and infrastructure combined with an attractive tax system and solid government investments in education and Information and Communication Technology (ICT) make Vietnam a very interesting FAO destination for European companies.

 Poland has a high concentration of centres providing IT as well as finance and accounting services.
-It is even estimated that these two specialisations account for half of all employment in the outsourcing market.
+It is even estimated that these 2 specialisations account for half of all employment in the outsourcing market.
 Centres that provide HR services, banking, financial services and insurance (BFSI) and customer contact services are also strongly represented in Poland.

 As its finance and accounting industry flourishes, Poland may increasingly need to turn to offshore partners to meet demand.
 With relatively high rates for finance and accounting services, Polish software companies can actually achieve significant cost savings by outsourcing some tasks or projects to you.